Are you passionate about writing and interested in earning a living from it? Are you a freelance writer wanting to grow your business?

-The transcriptions of your interviews will become the backbone of your book, which is why it’s so important to get a good interview.
-You will likely have to do a lot of re-writing and editing to make it fit into a book format, but as you rewrite, make sure to maintain the author’s voice.
+The transcriptions of your interviews will become the backbone of your book’s first draft, which is why it’s so important to get a good interview.
+You will likely have to do a lot of re-writing and editing to make it fit into a full-length book.

 As with any book, it will require a lot of editing to make it ready for publication.
 Here’s a good guide on how to edit until your book is finished.